 Ranks

-Ranks simply order your donors from most to least likely to take a particular action.
+Ranks order your donors from most to least likely to take a particular action.
 So a person with Rank 1 is the most likely and rank 10,000 is the 10,000th most likely, etc.

 Why have ranks & scores?

 It is possible to construct a campaign using either ranks or scores, however, we generally advise newer users to use the ranks and our suggested campaign sizes (on the homepage of the app) to build their campaigns, simply because it is easier.
-Ranks allow you to easily and quickly build campaigns to your desired size but targeting the top donors.
+Ranks allow you to easily and quickly build campaigns to your desired size by targeting the top donors.

 The scores are useful for calculating expected values on a per-donor-basis and can therefore be used to accurately calculate ROI curves and determine who should be included in a campaign.
 However, this is a significantly more complex method and we only advise this for more advanced users.